hwawoon/xiaoxiao/README.md

-###Establish Laravel Framwork Website
+###Establish Laravel Framwork 4.1 Website

-i like Laravel Framework,so i wanna do something using it.
+Laravel Framework 4.1 Example Website,Using bootstrap3.1 template.

+it includes:
+1)user login
+2)publish article(using title & image)
-it includes multiuser login,publish pics,comments,upload user avatar and so on.
+3)upload user avatar using jcrop javascript plugins 4)display comment tree and so on

 you can visit http://www.gaoxiaowa.com

+if you have any question, please mail to kimhwawoon@gmail.com

 ### License
 MIT: http://rem.mit-license.org